Profile vs Permission Set vs Permission Set Group: The Complete Salesforce Access Guide

 How they interact with the sharing model

-A Sales Rep with "Edit Opportunity" on their PSG (capability ✅) can still be unable to edit a specific Opportunity if they don't have access to that record (visibility ❌).
-The error message is the same — "You don't have access" — and admins burn hours debugging the wrong layer.
+A Sales Rep with "Edit Opportunity" on their PSG (capability cleared) can still be unable to edit a specific Opportunity if they do not have access to that record (visibility blocked).
+The error message is the same ("You do not have access"), and admins burn hours debugging the wrong layer.
 Start by asking: is this a capability problem or a visibility problem?
+Resist the temptation to grant a broader Permission Set when the real issue is a missing sharing rule, because the fix sticks around long after the incident and slowly widens the org's attack surface.

 Migration from old-school Profiles

-If your org has 20 custom Profiles built up over years, here's the playbook.
+If your org has twenty custom Profiles built up over years, here is the playbook.

 - Define your roles.
-From HR and team structures, list the 5–15 functional roles in your org (Sales Rep, Sales Manager, Marketing Ops, etc.).
+From HR and team structures, list the five to fifteen functional roles in your org (Sales Rep, Sales Manager, Marketing Ops, etc.).
 These will become your PSGs.
+Be honest about the count.
+If you have to invent a role to justify a separate PSG, the role does not exist.

 - Build atomic Permission Sets for capabilities that recur across roles.
-"View Reports", "Edit Opportunities", "Run Data Loader" — each its own Permission Set.
+"View Reports", "Edit Opportunities", "Run Data Loader".
+Each its own Permission Set.
+The atomic set is your reusable inventory; the PSGs are the recipes that combine them.

 - Migrate users in waves.
-Start with one team, switch them to the minimum-access Profile + their PSG.
-Keep their old Profile as fallback for 1 sprint.
+Start with one team, switch them to the minimum-access Profile plus their PSG.
+Keep their old Profile as fallback for one sprint.
 Check for surprises (login hours, default record types).
+Hold a fifteen-minute retro after the wave so the next wave is faster.

 - Retire old Profiles.
 Once everyone is on the new model, delete the old Profiles.
-Don't leave them around as zombies.
+Do not leave them around as zombies.
+A retired Profile in Setup is a future regression waiting for someone to assign it accidentally.

 Common mistakes

 - Profile permissions edited "just for one user."
-Hundreds of orgs have a Profile called "Sales Rep — Marketing Special" because one rep needed an extra permission.
-Don't.
+Hundreds of orgs have a Profile called "Sales Rep Marketing Special" because one rep needed an extra permission.
+Do not.
 Create a Permission Set.

 - Forgetting to assign the PSG.
 Permission Set Groups must be explicitly assigned per user.
-They don't auto-flow from a Profile change.
+They do not auto-flow from a Profile change.
+The new-hire onboarding script should always confirm both Profile and PSG.

 - Mute Permission Sets sprawl.
-If you have 20 mute PS in one PSG, the PSG isn't right.
+If you have twenty mute PS in one PSG, the PSG is not right.
 Split it.

 - Ignoring the Profile login restrictions.
 Login Hours and IP Ranges still live on Profiles.
-If your minimum-access Profile is too permissive, you've widened your attack surface even if your PSGs are tight.
+If your minimum-access Profile is too permissive, you have widened your attack surface even if your PSGs are tight.

 - Treating "Permission Set Group" as a name-only thing.
 PSGs recompute effective permissions on assignment.
-They're not a UI shortcut; they're an evaluation.
+They are not a UI shortcut; they are an evaluation.

 Frequently asked questions

 Are Profiles being deprecated?
 Salesforce is signaling that most permissions will move off Profiles to Permission Sets over the next several releases.
-Profiles aren't going away entirely — login hours, IP ranges, and a few defaults will remain Profile-only — but the era of building 30 custom Profiles is over.
+Profiles are not going away entirely.
+Login hours, IP ranges, and a few defaults will remain Profile-only.
+But the era of building thirty custom Profiles is over.

 Can a user have zero Permission Sets?
 Yes.
 They get only what their Profile grants.
-With the minimum-access Profile pattern, that means almost nothing — login + a couple of tabs.
+With the minimum-access Profile pattern, that means almost nothing.
+Login plus a couple of tabs.

 How do I see what permissions a user effectively has?
-Setup → Users → click the user → "View All Permissions."
-It shows the union of Profile + assigned Permission Sets + PSG-derived permissions, minus any muted ones.
+Setup, Users, click the user, "View All Permissions."
+It shows the union of Profile plus assigned Permission Sets plus PSG-derived permissions, minus any muted ones.

 Does this affect Agentforce agents?
 Yes.
 An agent runs as the calling user.
-The agent's effective permissions = the user's effective permissions.
+The agent's effective permissions equal the user's effective permissions.
 Tightening Profiles tightens what your agents can do, too.

 What to read next

-- Salesforce Sharing & Visibility — the Complete Guide — the deeper dive on the sharing model (when it ships).
+- Salesforce Sharing and Visibility: the Complete Guide: the deeper dive on the sharing model (when it ships).

-If you only do one thing: pick a low-risk team, build their first PSG this week, and migrate them off their custom Profile.
-The pattern only clicks once you've used it.
+If you only do one thing, pick a low-risk team, build their first PSG this week, and migrate them off their custom Profile.
+The pattern only clicks once you have used it, and the first migration is faster than you expect.

 Share this article